shadowndacorner/vscode-easymotion/README.md

 ## Usage

-This extension provides the default key bindings `alt+/` for jumping to a word and `alt+shift+/` for jumping to the end of a word.
+This extension provides the default key bindings `alt+/` for jumping to a word and `alt+shift+/` for jumping to the end of a word (as well as the ability to switch between search modes mid-serach - see the Search Modes section for detail).
 When jumping, simply use the highlighted keys to jump to the desired position.
-Holding shift while pressing the last character in the sequence will highlight to that position instead of moving the cursor.

 By default, `escape` exits jump mode without changing the cursor position/selection.

 While in jump mode, pressing backspace will undo the last character entered for the jump (eg if you want to jump to `vf` but instead type `b`, pressing backspace reveals the `v` characters again).
 If no characters have been entered, then it behaves in the same way as `escape`.

+## Search Modes

+There are currently four search modes - searching for token starts, token ends, "inner words", and searching for all possible jump points.
+You can switch between the different modes with 1-4, or by using tab/shift+tab (by default) to iterate through them.

 ## Commands